Avtem/LearnCpp-Quiz-201/step 04.md

-D) Next, we need some way for the user to input commands, so that we can work towards our next goal of being able to slide the puzzle Tiles around.
+D) Goal: Allow the user to repeatedly input commands by creating namespace `UserInput`.
+It will help us to process the user input and to slide the puzzle Tiles around in the next step.

-Our game will support 5 commands, each of which will be input as a single character:
+These are the 5 commands our game will support (each of which will be input as a single character):
 * 'w' - slide tile up
 * 'a' - slide tile left
 * 's' - slide tile down
 * 'd' - slide tile right
 * 'q' - quit game

-To keep all of our input routines together, we'll put them in a namespace named `UserInput`.
+Right now, for commands `w, a, s, d` print `"Valid command: "` and the character the user input.
+For command `q` print `"\n\nBye!\n\n"` and quit the app

+[solution tasks]

 Implement the `UserInput` namespace:
 * Create a function named `getCommandFromUser()`.
 Read in a single character from the user.
 If the character is not a valid game command, clear any additional extraneous input, and read in another character from the user.
 Repeat until a valid game command is entered.
 Return the valid command to the caller.